This document provides guidance for deciding how to host NServiceBus endpoints.

 Containers

-AWS containers provide the same options as those described in containers section.
+AWS containers provide the same options described in the containers section.

 AWS Mesh